Storage

 • Ubuntu: mkfs.ext4 /dev/xvdb1

-4. Mounting storage
+4. Mount storage

-The following describes how to mount a storage:
+To mount a storage:

 1. Enter the mkdir /mnt/a command to create the directory.